Clinton-Davis/focus_fitness/README.md

 #### Navbar

-The navbar is sticky (fixed) to top of each page, This makes navigation easer and qicker.
+The navbar is fixed to top of each page, This makes navigation easer and quicker.

-- **Left - Focus Fitness Logo** -  Clickable link to the home page from anywhere on the web site
+- **Left - Focus Fitness Logo** -  Clickable links to the home page from anywhere on the web site.
-- **Center - Page navigation** - This is the main page navigation, this with change if the users is logged or not.
+- **Center - Page navigation** - This is the main pages navigation, this with change if the users is logged in or not.
-- **Right -User login and Cart** - This changes if the user is login or not.
+- **Right -User login and Cart** - This changes if the user is a) logded in or B) If the user has access the admin area.

 ##### The Footer

 The footer stays at the button of each page.
-It is broken into 3 parts.
+It is broken into 3 sections.

 - **Sections 1** - Is the Logo.
-- **Sections 2** - has the newsletter submitting form, the social icons and the legal.
+- **Sections 2** - has the newsletter submitting form, the social linked icons and the legal documentation.
-- **Sections 3** -  is more navigation to the pages of the site.
-This helps with navigation, if the user is having trouble finding their way around the site, It acts like a safety net.
+- **Sections 3** -  is more navigation of the site.
+This helps if the user is having trouble finding their way around, It acts like a safety net.
-On the desktop they sit next to each.
-On mobile the part 2 and 3 are next to each other and part 1 is below.
+On the desktop the sections sit next to each.
+On mobile the sections 2 and 3 are next to each other and sections 1 is below.

 <details>
 <summary>Head Navigation / Footer (Click for image)</summary>